 |Students must successfully complete:||67% of attempted hours||67% of attempted hours||67% of attempted hours

 - Maximum Time Frame for Degree Completion: Students must complete their degree program within an allotted timeframe to remain eligible for federal financial aid.
 The chart below indicates the timeframe in which a degree must be acquired.
 Be aware that hour limits are cumulative; therefore, all accepted hours from all institutions attended will be included, even if a student did not receive federal student aid.
-The Office of Student Financial Services recommends that students contact their academic advisor to ensure they are taking the courses necessary to complete their degree.
+Student Financial Services recommends that students contact their academic advisor to ensure they are taking the courses necessary to complete their degree.
 For federal financial aid purposes grades of A, B, C, D, F, P, I, W and MG are all considered in the attempted hours.
 Courses dropped within the first three weeks of the semester will not be included in the attempted hours.
 All transfer and repeat hours are included in this calculation.
 Once students reach their maximum timeframe (150% of the published length of the program) for their specified degree, they are no longer eligible for federal student aid.
-If there are extenuating circumstances that prevented acceptable progress, students may request an extension of eligibility by submitting a petition to the Office of Student Financial Services.
+If there are extenuating circumstances that prevented acceptable progress, students may request an extension of eligibility by submitting a petition to Student Financial Services.
 All petitions for federal financial aid reinstatement should be received no later than the first day of class in the semester the suspension takes effect.

 |Attempted Hours Allowed For Earning a Degree:||Undergraduate Students||Graduate Students||Ph.D.
 Students||Law Students